kovrichard/catalyst/README.md

 It also sets various SEO-related tags in the root [`layout.tsx`](src/app/layout.tsx) file.
 Modify and extend these tags to fit your application's needs.

+If you don't set the `FRONTEND_URL` environment variable, it defaults to `http://localhost:3000`.

 ## Logging

 Catalyst uses Winston as the default logger and the default log level is `info`.
 You can change this by setting the `LOG_LEVEL` environment variable in the `.env` file.